ray-river0120/excursion/README.md

-# excursion project from codeacademy
+# Excursion project from codeacademy